99003539/Calculator/Requirments/readme.md

 ABSTRACT

-The advanced scientific calculator performs various operations ranging from calculating the average of numbers,simple interest,finding the leap year,prime number.
+The advanced scientific calculator performs various types operations ranging from calculating the average of numbers,simple interest,finding the leap year,prime number.

 REQUIREMENTS